 Dump Truck Logistics Software Is Creating Efficiency Across The Board

-In this article, we explored how efficient dispatch management hinges upon digitization.
+In this article, we explored how efficient dispatch efficiency management hinges upon digitization.
 Increased communication and more effective scheduling are paramount to dispatchers’ new roles with digital logistics platforms.
 However, the benefits don’t stop there.

 Crews out in the field are able to more efficiently manage the jobsite and prepare for material en route.
 Haulers are able to provide transparency with real-time tracking and digital load slips, improving relationships and communication with key stakeholders.